rschmelter/build_something/spec.md

  [x]The application is pretty DRY
  [x]Limited logic in controllers
  [x]Views use helper methods if appropriate
- [x]Views use partials if appropriate
+ [x]Views use partials if appropriatea